DeniskaButkevich/FlaskRestApi/README.md

-# Fast API
+# FastAPI CRUD example

 ---

-This is a Fast API CRUD project.
+This is a Fast API CRUD example.

 ### Dependencies